 By this I mean, explore the world.
 Go on an adventure.
 Get out of the comfort zone of your adult world and revisit what it’s like to experience the unknown.
 The world can literally be your playground.
 To a child everything is new, fresh, unknown.
 As adults we get settled into our routines, and what’s familiar.
 Travel can set your inner-child free.

 Whenever Spike (the hubs) and I travel, I take my fancy photographer’s camera, just so I can literally look at the world through a different lens.
 This lens allows me to marvel, to see the world differently.

 You don’t even have to go far.
 I guarantee that within twenty miles of where you live there are new restaurants, new flavors, new places, that you have yet to experience.
 It doesn’t even have to be expensive.
 Anywhere you go, there’s always Groupon and Living Social deals that will cut the cost exponentially.

 Today, I can confidently say I crown myself as Professionally Sparkly.
 I embrace my unicorn-i-ness.
-Perhaps, I’m making up for lost time, with my obsession over everything that glitters and magical fictional creatures, but my right brain is enjoying every magical minute of it.
+Perhaps, I’m making up for lost time, with my obsession over everything that glitters and magical fictional creatures.
+But my right brain is enjoying every magical minute of it.

-P.S.
-Send this to every jaded human you know.
+Share this to every jaded human you know.